geoserver/geoserver.github.io/_posts/2024-03-04-geoserver-2-25-RC-released.md

 * If you are working with a [commercial support provider](/support/) that volunteers with the geoserver-security email list they are already informed.
 * If you have updated to GeoServer 2.24.2 Release (or GeoServer 2.23.5 Release) you are already patched.

 I hope you enjoy our team's effort to improve communication.
-The use of the CVE system allows us to reach a wider audience then reads these blog posts.
+The use of the CVE system allows us to reach a wider audience than reads these blog posts.

 See project [security policy](https://github.com/geoserver/geoserver/blob/main/SECURITY.md) for more information on how security vulnerabilities are managed.